xunzhi/web_crawling/README.md

 ### Web Crawling

-Use beautifulsoup library to try to grab contents.
+Use beautifulsoup library to try to grab web contents.